This Bengal instructor collects, chefs meals to feed the impoverished

 feed the impoverished

-Apart from supplying the daily meal to the underfed for the remaining four years, Kundu and his associates cook dinner fresh food every night for street kids in at least three places in Asansol and provide them important training on meals, schooling, and vitamins.
+Apart from supplying the daily meal to the underfed for the remaining four years, Kundu and his associates cook dinner fresh every night for street kids in at least three places in Asansol and provide them with important training on meals, schooling, and vitamins.

 “So many people in our kingdom stay hungry.
 It is not viable for us to feed all of them; however, as a minimum, if we prevent losing food and give away the excess to folks who want it, I feel we will save you many from spending some other night on an empty belly,” stated Kundu, additionally known as the ‘food-man’ by way of many in his neighborhood.

-Kundu’s life changed forever at the night of his son Srideep’s party in 2015 while he went out of doors to unload a few spare meals and located two avenue children scavenging for portions of chook from a dustbin.
+Kundu’s life changed forever on the night of his son Srideep’s party in 2015 while he went out of doors to unload a few spare meals and located two avenue children scavenging for portions of chook from a dustbin.

 Within months after the incident, Kundu made a quick film on food wastage to elevate the problem’s recognition.
 The attempt became largely appreciated by using his colleagues and college students at the Asansol Engineering College.

-Kick-starting his tirade towards the meals wasters, he set up an NGO named ‘Bengal Save Food and Save Life Brigade’ together with his group of college students and fellow instructors from the university, who first of all accumulated the more meals from the college canteen and fed 15 to 20 poor kids dwelling in Asansol station.
+Kick-starting his tirade towards the meals wasters, he set up an NGO named ‘Bengal Save Food and Save Life Brigade’ together with his group of college students and fellow instructors from the university, who first of all accumulated more meals from the college canteen and fed 15 to 20 poor kids dwelling in Asansol station.

 “We shaped FEED in 2016 and approached the canteen owners of some academic institutions and places of work in Asansol and Kolkata.
-Today we’ve got tie-united states with the CISF barracks in Asansol, IIM Calcutta, and some different offices below a ‘Commitment three hundred and sixty-five days .’ canteens of the respective firms provide us their extra meals daily.
+Today we’ve got the tie-united states with the CISF barracks in Asansol, IIM Calcutta, and some different offices below a ‘Commitment three hundred and sixty-five days .’ canteens of the respective firms provide us their extra meals daily.

-Buoyed through the fulfillment, Kundu has begun any other initiative called ‘Share your unique day’ wherein humans from all walks of existence can make their birthdays, marriage, or anniversaries memorable by filling the plates of beneath-fed children with nutritious food.
+Buoyed by the fulfillment, Kundu has begun any other initiative called ‘Share your unique day’ wherein humans from all walks of existence can make their birthdays, marriage, or anniversaries memorable by filling the plates of beneath-fed children with nutritious food.